-We have audited Itawamba Community College's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Itawamba Community College's major federal programs for the year ended June 30, 2016.
+We have audited Itawamba Community College's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Itawamba Community College's major federal programs for the year ended June 30, 2017.
 Itawamba Community College's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.